BradleyCodeU/bradleycodeu.github.io/_aicc/u03chatbots/u03rpsTrigrams/instructions.md

 }
 ```

-At this point in time, there have been two trigrams that begin with rr- and those are rrp and rrs.
-In the future we will use this like predictive text.
-If the user previously played "rr" then their next move will either be "p" or "s".
+At this point, there have been two trigrams that begin with rr- and those are rrp and rrs.
+In the future we can use this like predictive text.
+If the user previously played "rr" then their next move will likely either be "p" or "s".

 ### Update Trigrams based on User Current Move